Dogwood Guitars

 The Monarch is a 14 fret guitar with a 25.5 scale length.
 The bout is 15 3/4″ and the shoulder width is 11 1/2″.
 Body length is 2o 1/8″ and the overall length is 41 13/16″.
 Width at the nut is 1 3/4″ and the string spacing is 2 1/4″.
 Fretboard radius is 16″ and the neck is a comfortable oval shape.
 Alterations to some of these dimensions are available at no cost.

-Upgrades include highly figured nack and side woods of various species, Venetian cutaway, custom fretboard inlays, custom rosettes, gold tuning machines with Ebony buttons, shell body purflings, EVO Gold fret wire and back center strips/inlays.
+Upgrades include highly figured back and side woods of various species, Venetian cutaway, custom fretboard inlays, custom rosettes, shell body purflings, and unique binding and purfling combinations.
 Contact me to discuss your ideas for a custom build.

 The Monarch guitar in the photo gallery below includes all the standard appointments plus the following upgrades: Premium Indian Rosewood back and sides, venetian cutaway, spalted Maple and Abalone radial rosette, spalted Maple back and end panels, and gold tuning machines.
 Other Monarchs can be seen on the Guitar Gallery page.